Can't Bring This Down

-"Can't Bring This Down" is a single recorded by American recording artist Bridgit Mendler, featuring American rapper and musician Pell.
-The single was released digitally to retailers on March 17, 2017 via Black Box.
-The single has been described as a smooth R&B song.
+"Can't Bring This Down" is a single by American recording artist Bridgit Mendler, featuring rapper and musician Pell.
+It was released digitally on March 17, 2017 via Black Box and has been described as a smooth R&B song.

 Music video

 The visual for "Can't Bring This Down" was directed by Vladimir Sepetov.
 It contains "soothing, psychedelic visuals".
 The music video was released on May 12, 2017.